liuser23/cs32-final-project/README.md

 * There is also a selenium bot that functions to provide front end testing.
 This bot can be enabled through the normal unit test interface.
 * In order to run the api tests, you must load the file secret/access_token.txt with a valid access token.
+* The UITest needs the secret/ login, password, and username.
+Also, run in full screen for all buttons to be accesible.
+*

 ## Specifications
 The specification document can be found [here](https://docs.google.com/document/d/1RpRd8VrG_hTVj1xbJnsyPMMRMbHINGpbKk06meK5d1Q/edit?usp=sharing)